Root Film: Gameplay

+Max Mode" occurs when the Yagumo or Riho interrogates a suspect.
+During these sections, the player must select the correct clues when prompted.
+The goal is to fill the "true revealed" gauge, by presenting the correct clues, and to avoid filling the "unresolved" gauge, by presenting the wrong evidence.
+"Max Mode" is presented in a verbal debate "fighting style", with more dynamic sprites for both Yagumo/Riho and the suspect then the rest of the game, in a style somewhat similar to Ace Attorney.

 Story

 Similar to its predecessor, Root Letter the game's fictional story takes place in the real-life Shimane Prefecture in Japan.
 The story follows dual protagonists; Rintaro Yagumo, an aspiring but poor film director, and Riho, an up-and-coming actress who hasn't quite had her breakthrough yet.
 In the game, a TV series called "Shimane Mystery Drama Project" has been green lit, and both Rintaro and Riho are excited this could be their breakthrough roles.
 However, a real life murder mysteriously occurs on the set very early on in the process and puts things to a halt, and the two, along with various other crew involved try to find out what happened.

 Development

 The game is generally considered a sequel or successor to the Root Letter visual novel, grouped together by what is called the Kadokawa Games Mystery series moniker.
 The two game's stories are unrelated and unconnected, but share thematic similarities, and many voice actors, to give a feeling of a running series.
 Sequel ideas for Root Letter were being considered as early as late 2016.
 The game's existence as a formal project was known as early as October 2018, when it was announced under its tentative name Root Letter 2.
 The game was formally revealed and announced under its official name, Root Film, a year later in October 2019.

 The game was originally scheduled for release on April 23, 2020 in Japan, but received a short delay to July 30, 2020.
 The game was announced for an English localization in September 2020, with an intended Q1 2021 release date, later solidified down to March 19, 2021.
 A limited edition version of the game was also announced for its Western release, which includes a 100 page art booklet packaged with the physical copy of the game.